Caste discrimination in the United States: California Senate Bill 403

-In 2023, California State Senator Aisha Wahab introduced SB 403, a bill that would have made California the first state in the nation to include caste in the list of legally protected categories against discrimination.
-The bill defined caste as “an individual's perceived position in a system of social stratification on the basis of inherited status”, which could be determined by several factors including the “inability or restricted ability to alter inherited status; socially enforced restrictions on marriage, private and public segregation, and discrimination; and social exclusion on the basis of perceived status.”
-SB 403 added caste to existing anti-discrimination protections in selling goods and services, housing, employment, and public education.
+In 2023, California State Senator Aisha Wahab introduced SB 403 to include caste in the list of legally protected categories against discrimination.
+The bill defined caste as "an individual's perceived position in a system of social stratification on the basis of inherited status," which could be determined by several factors including the "inability or restricted ability to alter inherited status; socially enforced restrictions on marriage, private and public segregation, and discrimination; and social exclusion on the basis of perceived status."
+SB 403 proposed to add caste to the existing anti-discrimination protections in housing, employment, and public education.
 The bill did not mention a specific ethnicity or religion.
-The bill was supported by some Dalit rights groups.
-The bill was opposed by some Hindu organizations, who claimed the bill was unnecessary and unfairly singled out Hindu Americans.
+It was supported by some Dalit rights groups and opposed by some Hindu organizations, the latter claiming that the bill was unnecessary and unfairly singled out Hindu Americans.

-The state legislature approved the bill, but it was vetoed by Governor Gavin Newsom, who wrote that pre-existing anti-discrimination laws already prohibited caste discrimination.
+The state legislature approved the bill, but it was vetoed by Governor Gavin Newsom, who declared that the pre-existing anti-discrimination laws already prohibited caste discrimination.

 Studies on caste in the United States

-The oppressed castes of South Asia, known as Dalits, form 1.5% of all Indian immigrants to the United States, according to a University of Pennsylvania study carried out in 2003.
-The 'high' or 'dominant' castes make up more than 90% of Indian migrants as per a study in 2016.
+According to a 2003 study by the Center for the Advanced Study of India at the University of Pennsylvania, 1.5% of Indian immigrants were Dalits or members of lower classes.
+Another 2016 study found that the 'high' or 'dominant' castes make up more than 90% of Indian migrants.
 (Note: In contrast, in India only 4% identify themselves as Brahmin, and 26% as General Category, which means that 70% of the population is from non-dominant castes.)

-A study done under Carnegie Endowment for International Peace reported that 47% of Hindu respondents identified with a caste; the remaining 53% do not identify with any caste group.
-In the words of the researchers, the majority do not identify with caste, and this is much more so for American-born Hindu Americans.
-Of those that identified with a caste, roughly 1 percent each identified with scheduled caste (dalit) and scheduled tribe (adivasi) categories.
+The Carnegie Endowment for International Peace published a study in 2021 and reported that the majority of respondents (53%) do not identify with caste, especially among those born in America.
+Of those that identified with a caste (47%), roughly 1% each identified with scheduled caste (dalit) and scheduled tribe (adivasi) categories.